Wacky-Mole/WackysDatabase/README.md

     Q:  On an item "name" is the prefab name, "m_name" is the in game name?
 Then on recipes, "name" is the name of the prefab item name?
         A: Correct on both.
 For cloned recipes, it looks at cloneprefabname, recipe name needs to be unique

+    Q: I can't repair spawned in Cloned items, how do I fix?
+        A: Repairstation is set in the recipe, make a cloned recipe, and set to disable or change a req to SwordCheat.

 </details>